raft-tech/TANF-app/WORKSPACES.md

 # VS Code Workspaces Walkthrough

-We have created five dedicated VS Code workspace configurations for the TANF Data Portal (TDP) monorepo, along with workspace settings, extension recommendations, and full task integrations from `Taskfile.yml`.
+There are five dedicated VS Code workspace configurations for the TANF Data Portal (TDP) monorepo, along with workspace settings, extension recommendations, and full task integrations from `Taskfile.yml`.

-No existing application code or configuration was changed.

 ---